-Besides the admin account you can configure further users in the user accounts section
+Besides the admin account you can configure further users in the user accounts section which shall be allowed to dial-in.

 Please note that Dial-In connections are generally discouraged.
 As they are implemented as GSM voice calls, they suffer from unreliability and poor bandwidth.